dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 }
 ```

 You cannot *access* this member in a normal invocation, so it could be argued that you shouldn't be allowed to add it.
-We allow it because we do not want to make it a compile-time error for a type to add a method just because an extension is already adding a method with the same name. it will likely be a problem if any code *uses* the method, but only that code needs to change (perhaps using an override).
+We allow it because we do not want to make it a compile-time error to add an instance member to an existing class just because an extension is already adding a method with the same name.
+It will likely be a problem if any code *uses* the method, but only that code needs to change (perhaps using an override to keep using the extension).

-An unqualified identifier can refer to any member declaration of the extension, so inside an extension member body, `this.add` and `add` are not necessarily the same thing.
+An unqualified identifier can refer to any extension member declaration of the extension, so inside an extension member body, `this.add` and `add` are not necessarily the same thing (if the `on` type has an `add` member, then `this.add` refers to that, while `add` refers to the extension method in the lexical scope).
 This may be confusing.
 In practice, extensions will rarely introduce members with the same name as their `on` type's members.

 ### Tearoffs